jkbren/sicss-2025-networks/README.md

-# Network Science, Network Visualization, and Pyhton
+# Network Science, Network Visualization, and Pyhton -- SICSS Stanford 2025
+This repository contains materials for the guest lecture at [SICSS Stanford 2025](https://sicss.io/2025/stanford/people) on Network Science and Network Visualization using Python.

 ### 1. "I'm not that experienced with git and python."